ABHILASHGANGOJIPETA/ABHILASHGANGOJIPETA-excel-learning-journey/README.md

   - Date Filters (before, after, this month, last week)
   - Relative Date Filters (today, yesterday, next week)
   - Text Filters (contains, begins with, ends with)
   - Copy to Another Location (using Advanced Filter)
 - In this assignment, I analyzed employee salary data using **Excel Name Ranges** and key descriptive functions.
+- **Logical Operators**:
+  - Used `AND`, `OR`, and `NOT` to calculate bonus eligibility, check status, apply conditions on multiple salary components like PT, HRA, and EXTRA PAY.

 ## About Me